 Some microblading academies are already established franchises and potential clients often choose artists with their certification.
-So as we’ve already mentioned, investing in a quality training pays off and going to a recognized trainer it not a bad idea, even though it may cost more.
+So as we’ve already mentioned, investing in quality training pays off.

 Step 5: Marketing

-Getting clients is the basis of successful business and marketing is the only way to do it if you’re just starting out.
+Getting clients is the basis of a successful business and marketing is the only way to do it if you’re just starting a microblading business.

 You should also start social media pages for your business and stay consistently active on them.
-This means posting pictures of your work (before & after photos are especially effective), advertising specials, posting announcements, and being available for any questions.
+This means posting pictures of your work (before & after photos that are not over-edited are very important), advertising specials, posting announcements, and being available for any questions.